PROJECTS & PUBLICATIONS | EDITING | BLOG

 Bennett-Carpenter, B. (2014).
 Facing up: Psychotherapists writing about dealing with the idea of one's own death.
 Mortality: Promoting the Interdisciplinary Study of Death and Dying, 19(4), 361-378.
 DOI: 10.1080/13576275.2014.943169

 Bennett-Carpenter, B., McCallion, M.J., & Maines, D.R.
 (2013). <Personal relationship with Jesus>: A popular ideograph among evangelical Catholics.
 Journal of Communication and Religion, 36(1): 1-24.

 Bennett-Carpenter, B., & McCallion, M.J.
 (2012).
 Specialized, ecclesial ideography: The <new evangelization> in the Catholic church.
 Michigan Academician XLI (1), 1-21.

 McCallion, M.J., Bennett-Carpenter, B., & Maines, D.R.
 (2012).
 Individualism and community as contested rhetorics in the Catholic New Evangelization movement.
 Review of Religious Research, 54(3): 291-310.
 DOI: 10.1007/s13644-012-0069-y

 Bennett-Carpenter, B. (2007).
 On the ‘obvious’ in science and religion: Some recent flashpoints in the media and the academy.
-Council of Societies for the Study of Religion Bulletin [CSSR Bulletin], 36(3): 80-83.
+Council of Societies for the Study of Religion Bulletin [CSSR Bulletin], 36(3), 80-83. [newsletter essay]

-For details on conference presentations and related, please see c.v.
+For conference presentations details and other projects/work, see c.v.